Chinese swimming star defends failure to take doping test - WHIZ News

 “This is really ridiculous,” Sun said in translated comments.

-WADA has asked for a ban of between two and eight years, believing Sun voluntarily refused to submit to give samples.
+WADA has asked for a ban of between two and eight years, saying Sun voluntarily refused to submit to give samples.

 “That is pretty sensational,” Young, the WADA lawyer, said of the hammer-smashing incident.
 “But he was nailed on a tampering violation before any of that happened.”

 If WADA’s appeal is upheld, Sun risks a longer sanction that could bar him from the Tokyo Games because it would be his second offense.
-He served a three-month ban imposed by Chinese authorities in 2014 after testing positive for a banned stimulant.
+The first offense brought the three-month ban imposed by Chinese authorities in 2014, after Sun tested positive for a banned stimulant.

 That initial ban was quickly addressed by Sun and his legal team on Friday.
 He said it was a prescribed medication for a heart issue because he sometimes fainted after training.

-Lawyers for WADA repeatedly asked Sun if he had learned in his long career of the serious consequences for refusing to give a sample.
+Lawyers for WADA repeatedly asked if Sun had learned in his long career of the serious consequences for refusing to give a sample.
 He repeatedly answered that the lead anti-doping official had not warned him specifically.

 Sun’s anti-doping history was detailed, with 180 samples given at competitions and during training from 2012-18.
-A total of 60 were organized by the Sweden-based firm IDTM, which sent the collection team to Sun’s home.
+A total of 60 were organized by the Sweden-based firm IDTM, which sent the collection team to Sun’s home in 2018.

 CAS judge Philippe Sands pressed Sun whether IDTM staff had shown different kinds of documents of authorization on the 59 previous occasions he gave samples without problems.